-U.S. Edges Toward New Cold-War Era with China
+U.S. Edges Toward New Cold-War Era With China

 Henry Kissinger, the former secretary of state, met with Mr. Xi after the presidential election and returned saying that Mr. Trump shouldn't be held to his campaign promises.
 Mr. Kissinger delivered a warm message from China's leader to the president-elect.

 Jared Kushner, the president's son-in-law and senior adviser, helped set up Mr. Trump's trip to Beijing last year, and emphasized the importance of the relationship between the two countries.
 Treasury Secretary Steven Mnuchin portrayed himself to the president and the Chinese as someone who could bridge the divide.
-Gary Cohn, the first National Economic Adviser, argued against imposing tariffs on China.
+Gary Cohn, the top national economic adviser, argued against imposing tariffs on China.

 'Unleashed'